HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.19/HW_ch11.19.c,d.md

 ![image](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/161786558/f8176a14-1342-4bd7-ad94-c5a73d6ff7a1)

 The coefficient of education implies an additional year of education will increase wages by approximately 10.11% holding other factors constant.\
-And the estimate is statistically significant a the 1% level.
+And we can conclude that the estimate is significant.

 ```{r}
 m2.ols <- lm(log(wage)~educ+age+kidsl6+kids618+nwifeinc+exper, data=mroz1)